-Home » Dermatofibroma
+Dermatofibroma

+Dermatofibroma is a benign lesion presenting as a firm bump.
 It most commonly presents as a brownish firm bump that creates a dimple if you pinch it (pinch test).
 Dermatofibromas may be localized on any part of the body.
+The exact cause of dermatofibroma is unknown.
+Surgical removal under local anesthesia is most commonly performed.
+The lesion is sent for pathology examination.

-No, but multiple dermatofibromas may be a sign of a systemic disease (HIV, lupus erythematosus, cancer) and pregnancy
+No, but multiple dermatofibromas may be a sign of a systemic disease (HIV, lupus erythematosus, cancer) and pregnancy.

 There are very rare case reports of dermatofibromas becoming cancerous (sarcomas), usually, that happens in very large lesions and those that have unusual microscopic features.